Skip to main content

 • ETL_Converter_check

-After configuration, click Next to proceed to the device registration page.
+After configuration is complete, click Next to proceed to the device registration page.

 Bind Device to Platform Project

-Before registering the device, select the platform project it belongs to.
-Click the Project Dropdown to select an existing project.
-If no project has been created yet, create one first.
-For more details, refer to 【Create Project】.
+Before registering the device, please select the project to which the device belongs.
+Click the Project dropdown to select an existing project.
+If no project has been created yet, please create one first.
+For operations, see 【Create Project】.

 lora_add_device_binding_project